Eglė the Queen of Serpents: In Lithuanian scholarship

+Motifs

 The serpent husband

-In another version of the tale, the king of snakes is named Žaltys, they live in his palace at the bottom of the sea, and the tale ends with the transformation of her four children and herself into trees: her into a pine tree, her sons into an oak, an ash, and a birch, and her daughter into a weeping willow.
+According to Jan-Öjvind Swahn, a "traditional feature" of the tale type is that the supernatural husband lives under water.
+In this regard, in another version of the tale, the king of snakes is named Žaltys, and husband and human wife live in his palace at the bottom of the sea.
 The name of the serpent husband may also vary between tellings: Žilvinas, Zilvynas, Zelvynas, or Žilvytis.